By Duncan Harris ” WINE, ALL OF ITSELF – Organic Natural Wine.

 The wine should be stable and not liable to spoil.
 Therefore, a scientific approach to the basic chemistries of winemaking needs to adhere to.

-The electrical energy used should be sustainable sourced also.
+The electrical energy used should be sustainably sourced also.
 Ideally, he recommends all the free solar energy that vintners have at their disposal during vintage should be harnessed with photovoltaic (PV) panels.

 Natural Wine specifications